marksimpson82/personal-site-blog/_posts/2020-08-02-goodbye-wordpress-hello-jekyll-and-github-pages.md

 I don't want to serve via HTTP, so I forced HTTPS.
 Check the box under:

 `Settings` > `GitHub Pages` > `Enforce HTTPS`

+### Fix up various content problems
+There's a lot of nasty holdovers from running scores of worpdress versions; off the top of my head:

+- formatting is all over the place (mixture of markdown, html etc.)

+- code snippets are generally broken

+- there's a never-ending variety of unicode decimal codes that hinder readability in a text editor

+- irrelevant tags like `<--more-->`